babashka/sci/doc/ai/adr/0013-jvm-native-protocols.md

   dispatch throughout the host program.
 - Native protocol methods use the same field bindings as sci protocol methods.
 - Host-side `clojure.core/satisfies?` answers by class.
-Once a protocol is bridged it returns true for every sci instance.
-See the known wart below.
+Once a protocol is bridged it returns true for every instance of the bridged classes.
 - A sci instance without an implementation uses the host implementation for `Object` or an interface.
 The lookup result is cached per class until the protocol root changes.